-Section 12: Construction Contracting
+Section 11: Construction Contracting

-- a) It is agreed that Plant Tradesmen who are assigned by the Company to carry out work directly related to 'new' construction with tradesmen employed by an outside contractor, plant tradesmen will be paid the 'outside' contractor(s) rate(s). - b) For the purpose of this Agreement 'new' construction shall be defined as meaning: - i) The construction of major new buildings and major additions to existing buildings.
+a) It is agreed that Plant Tradespersons who are assigned by the Company to carry out work directly related to 'new' construction with tradespersons employed by an outside contractor, plant tradespersons will be paid the 'outside' contractor(s) rate(s).

-- ii) The addition of new or used major production machinery and related equipment not previously in existence. - c) i) 'Tradesmen' shall mean journeymen and apprentices in the following trades:
+- b) For the purpose of this Agreement 'new' construction shall be defined as meaning: - i) The construction of major new buildings and major additions to existing buildings. - ii) The addition of new or used major production machinery and related equipment not previously in existence. - c) i) 'Tradespersons' shall mean journeypersons and apprentices in the following trades: